 How to perform:

-- Secure one end of the band to a stable object and loop the other end around the right foot.
+- Secure one end of the band and loop the other around the right foot.

-- Stand with feet hip-width apart and cross the banded right foot behind the left foot.
+- Stand with feet hip-width apart, crossing the banded right foot behind the left.

-- Keeping your hips facing forward, gently pull the banded foot towards your inner thigh to feel a stretch in the hip flexor and adductor.
+- Keeping hips forward, gently pull the banded foot towards your inner thigh for a 15–30 second stretch.

-- Repeat the stretch for 2–3 sets and switch sides for maximum benefits.
+- Do 2–3 sets, switching sides for maximum benefits.